 One my goals is to promote awareness of toxic sex toy materials, and help put the companies making them out of business (or at least force them to switch to safer materials).

-The antithesis of Jelly materials is Silicone rubber.
-Silicone is one of the most inert and safest materials known to human kind.
-It's not porous, so it doesn't harbor bacteria, it doesn't melt, and it's stronger than than jelly.
-It can be created in different densities for different softness, and is the perfect sex toy material.
+Silicone is usually the safest sex toy material.
+It's non-porous, so it doesn't harbor bacteria.
+It also doesn't melt and it's stronger than jelly.
+It can be created in different densities to provide many different sensations.

-The jelly jar has 6 different dildos, I tried to pick ones from the most infamous jelly dildo producers: Doc Johnson, pipedream, Adam and Eve, and a few from some sellers on Amazon.
+The jelly jar has 6 different dildos, I tried to pick ones from the most infamous jelly dildo producers: Doc Johnson, Pipedream, Adam and Eve, and a few from some cheap sellers on Amazon.

 Double Header by Doc Johnson